Nonlinear input-output analysis of transitional shear flows using small-signal finite-gain $\mathcal{L}_p$ stability: Introduction

 Prior finite-amplitude stability analyses of transitional shear flows, such as those based on linear matrix inequalities (LMI), have provided foundational insights into determining regions of attraction \citep{kalur2021nonlinear,Liu2020PRE,kalur2020stability,kalur2022estimating,kafshgarkolaei2025local,liao2022quadratic}.
-These approaches constrain nonlinear interactions via conservative quadratic constraints by utilizing componentwise sector bounds on nonlinear terms and energy conserving property of nonlinearity, allowing us to characterize the region of attraction of the laminar state in shear flows.
+These approaches constrain nonlinear interactions via conservative quadratic constraints by utilizing componentwise sector bounds on nonlinear terms and the energy conserving property of nonlinearity, allowing us to characterize the region of attraction of the laminar state in shear flows.
 However, these approaches analyze nonlinear initial value problems \citep{Liu2020PRE,kalur2021nonlinear} without analyzing the sensitivity to external disturbances originating from sustained environmental noise or active control inputs.
-Structured input-output analysis \citep{liu2021structured,liu2022structured,liu2023structured,shuai2023structured,rath2024structured,bhattacharjee2024structured,mushtaq2023structured,mushtaq2024exact,mushtaq2024structured,frank2025input} provides a tractable approach to model the nonlinearity and identifies transition-inducing disturbance consistent with experiments, direct numerical simulations, and nonlinear optimal perturbations.
+Structured input-output analysis \citep{liu2021structured,liu2022structured,liu2023structured,shuai2023structured,rath2024structured,bhattacharjee2024structured,mushtaq2023structured,mushtaq2024exact,mushtaq2024structured,frank2025input} provides a tractable approach to model the nonlinearity and identifies transition-inducing disturbances consistent with experiments, direct numerical simulations, and nonlinear optimal perturbations.
 However, this approach uses structured feedback forcing to model nonlinearity and does not consider the input-output amplification due to external forcing.
-Recent advances in nonlinear input-output analysis \citep{rigas2021nonlinear} address this gap by solving harmonic-balanced Navier-Stokes equations to identify the nonlinear minimal forcing seed (optimal transition-inducing forcing) in the frequency domain, but this work did not analyze the nonlinear input-output gain and input-output stability.
+Recent advances in nonlinear input-output analysis \citep{rigas2021nonlinear} address this gap by solving harmonic-balanced Navier-Stokes equations to identify the nonlinear minimal forcing seed (optimal transition-inducing forcing) in the frequency domain, while the nonlinear input-output gain and input-output stability have not been fully analyzed.
+Dissipation inequalities and closely related LMI have been used to analyze input-output amplification of nonlinear wall-bounded shear flows \citep{ahmadi2019framework}, while the permissible forcing amplitude was not analyzed in this work.